Easy Chicken Recipes

 Easy Chicken Recipe

-There is probably more easy recipes for chicken, than any other meat.
+There are probably easier recipes for chicken, than any other meat.
 My family loves chicken, and we have numerous delicious recipes.
-One of the recipes we enjoy is to marinate the chicken breasts in Stubbs Chicken Marinade sauce, and then cook it on the grill.
+One of the recipes we enjoy is to marinate the chicken breasts in Stubbs Chicken Marinade sauce and then cook it on the grill.